ShabanAntony/stream-service/README.md

 - seeds slot 1

 `Add` in multiview:
-- adds stream to current target slot (existing behavior)
+- adds stream to next free slot (or target slot flow depending on UI action), synchronized with React slot island

 ## Troubleshooting